paramify/support/docs/deploy-helm-aws.md

 The following instructions are an example of how to create and deploy into an AWS EKS cluster leveraging an IAM role (attached to a ServiceAccount) for permissions to read/write from S3 Storage.
 Other than the specific Terraform the overall process is generally applicable for any Helm-based install of Paramify into Kubernetes.

 ## Prerequisites
-- AWS CLI and authenticated user with sufficient permissions to create resources
+- AWS CLI and authenticated user (and profile) with sufficient permissions to create resources
 - [terraform](https://www.terraform.io/) CLI installed (if using the example .tf files)
 - [kubectl](https://kubernetes.io/docs/reference/kubectl/) CLI installed
 - A Paramify license (user and credential for Helm registry login)